nevinchow/MusicHub/README.md

 All features require user authorization.
 Demo login is provided.

 ## 1. Songs
-* Users are able to browse and listen to songs as well as add, or delete them from playlists.
+* Users are able to browse and listen to songs as well as add them to playlists.

 ## 2. Playlist CRUD
 * Users are able to create, edit, and delete their playlists.